Find Affordable College Courses

 Albany, NY

-University at Albany landed the #12 spot in the 2023 rankings for the most popular master’s degree mental and social health services programs.
-UAlbany is a large public school located in the city of Albany.
+With a ranking of #12, University at Albany did quite well on this year’s most popular schools for mental and social health services students working on their master’s degree.
+UAlbany is a fairly large public school located in the city of Albany.

 Of the 33 students majoring in mental health services at UAlbany, 21% are male and 79% are female.